HyagoOliveira/SceneManagement/README.md

 ### Creating Scene Loading Settings

 You can use use any loading methods from [SceneManager](/Scripts/Loading/SceneManager.cs) class.
-This class is inheriting from the default Unity SceneManager so you can use any of its parent methods.
+This class is inheriting from the default Unity ```SceneManager``` so you can use any of its methods.

-Now, to load Scenes using a Screen Fader or Loading Scenes, you need to create a Scene Loading Settings asset.
+Now, to load Scenes using a Screen Fader or Loading Scenes, you need to create a **Scene Loading Settings** asset.

 Navigate to **Assets > Create > ActionCode > Scene Management > Scene Loading Settings** and create one.

 ![alt text][scene-loading-settings-inspector]

-Use this asset with any loading functions from ```SceneManager``` class (example bellow).
+Fill this asset and use it with any loading functions from ```SceneManager``` class (example bellow).

 ### Using Screen Faders

-Scene Loading Settings assets have an attribute for a Screen Fader Prefab.
-This prefab must have a component implementing the [AbstractScreenFader](/Scripts/Transitions/AbstractScreenFader.cs) class.
+Scene Loading Settings assets have an attribute for a **Screen Fader Prefab**.
+This prefab must have a component implementing the [AbstractScreenFader](/Scripts/Transitions/AbstractScreenFader.cs) component.

-The package provides two components implementing this class:
+This package provides two components implementing this class:

 1. [ScreenFaderAnimator](/Scripts/Transitions/ScreenFaderAnimator.cs): fades the screen in and out using a local ```Animator``` component.
 2. [ScreenFaderCanvas](/Scripts/Transitions/ScreenFaderCanvas.cs): fades the screen in and out using a local ```CanvasGroup``` component.

-If those components do not meet your specifications, you can create your own and put your logic to it.
+If those components do not meet your specifications, you can create your own component and put your logic there.

 Also, there is the [ScreenFaderCanvas](/Prefabs/ScreenFaderCanvas.prefab) prefab with the ```ScreenFaderCanvas``` component applied to it.

 ![alt text][screen-fader-canvas-prefab-inspector]

-You can use this prefab or create a prefab variant and change its fade color or duration for your liking.
+You can use this prefab or create a prefab variant and change its ```Image``` color (the fade color) or ```Duration```.

 ### Loading new Scenes